jduran9987/blogs-pydantic/README.md

 **Pydantic Types**

 Pydantic offers a suite of prebuilt types that enforce common constraints.
-We use the `PositiveInt` and `NonNegativeFloat` for the `id` and `career_stats.*` fields respectively.
+We use the `PositiveInt` and `NonNegativeFloat` for the `id` and `career_stats.*` fields.

 **Field Validation**

 We can use the `field_validator` class method to apply complex validation on fields.
-We pass in the pydantic model and field value to validate into the method, and return the validated value or raise an error if validation fails.
+We pass in the Pydantic model and field value to validate into the method, and return the validated value or raise an error if validation fails.
 We use the `field_validator` to validate the `dob`, `name`, and `teams.name` fields.

 Once again, let's break validation by setting the `dob` field to a date prior to 1900-01-01.